Please Stay Out of Construction Zones

 We have an important message for Utahns who live, work, or attend school near construction zones: “Stay safe by staying out.”

-With 185 projects planned or currently in construction across the state, we are seeing more people walking, jogging, riding bicycles, or playing in construction areas.
+With many projects planned or currently in construction across the state, we are seeing people walking, jogging, riding bicycles, or playing in construction areas.
 This puts kids and adults at risk of serious injuries or worse.